 Please note: The story, names and image above represent an example of the benefits of this type of estate-planning tool.
 They do not represent actual donors to GFA.

-Since your gift annuity benefits may be different, you may want to click here to view an example of your benefits based on your age and wishes, or contact us to request a personalized CGA illustration.
+You may want to click here to calculate your benefits based on your age and wishes, or contact us to request a personalized Flexible Deferred CGA illustration.

 GFA's Charitable Gift Annuities are administered by National Christian Foundation and can be funded with cash or securities with a minimum value of $10,000.
 Income payments from a CGA can be received quarterly or annually.